academe/SagePay-Integration/README.md

 There is no test suite in here yet.
 That will come once the structure is a little more stable.

-* The `Academe\SagePayMsg\Models` namespace comntains internal models for various data structures and for constructing messages.
+* The `Academe\SagePayMsg\Model` namespace comntains internal models for various data structures and for constructing messages.
 * The `Academe\SagePayMsg\Messages` namespace is for message structures that go to and from Sage Pay.
 * Messages are suffixed with `Request` or `Response` depending on whether that go to Sage Pay or come from Sage Pay.
 * The Response messages should be instantiable with a JSON or array object.